joshuagryphon/plastid/docs/source/examples/make_annotation.rst

 in `BED`_ and `GTF2`_ formats.
 These can then be used as any other annotation file:

   - to view custom regions of interest in a :term:`genome browser` like `IGV`_ or `UCSC`_
-  - to perform analyses -- using pipelines in :data:`yeti` or other programs -- on :term:`genomic features <feature>` that were manually constructed (e.g. reporter genes) or annotated
+  - to perform analyses -- using pipelines in :data:`plastid` or other programs -- on :term:`genomic features <feature>` that were manually constructed (e.g. reporter genes) or annotated